Tummy Tuck

 After Abdominoplasty

-Recovery and the New You
+Recovery & the New You

 After your tummy tuck, you'll need to rest and take it easy for about two weeks, then begin resuming light activities gradually until you're ready to go back to work, usually after about three to five weeks depending on the nature of your job.
 You'll have a compression garment to wear under your clothes for a while to help control swelling and support sensitive areas.
 And most patients have drains to help reduce fluid build-up for the first several days post-op.